 Mililani Houses - Trends & Statistics

-4 of the houses have ocean views, 3 have Diamond Head views and 34 have mountain views.
+1 of the house has ocean views and 23 have mountain views.

 Mililani History Little is known about life on the expanse of Oahu that became Mililani before the time of Kamehameha I. During his war to take the Island he fought a major battle with resisting forces here in Kipapa Gulch.
 It was said that when it finally ended, the sides of the gulch were covered top to bottom with bodies.
 These fallen warriors might explain the many sightings of Night Marchers there have been in this area over the years.